Nood24/MIDI-Real-Time/README.md

 A University of Glasgow ENG5220: Real Time Embedded Programming (2019-20) project that aims to allow a single accordion player to perform a full ceilidh solo by generating the backing music in real time as they play.

-The system is made up of a Rasperry Pi 3B+ with a normal monitor and keyboard.
-The keyboard and monitor allow the the system to be controlled the pi provides the procesing of the accordion MIDI signal into an AUX output of a full ceilidh band.
+The system is made up of a Raspberry Pi 3B+ with a normal monitor and keyboard.
+The keyboard and monitor allow the system to be controlled the pi provides the processing of the accordion MIDI signal into an AUX output of a full ceilidh band.
 An overview of the system software is shown in the UML at the bottom of this README.

 You can get up this system on a Raspberry Pi or Ubuntu computer.
-A list of project dependancies is kept at the bottom of this README which aims to help you set up you're environment and get started.
+A list of project dependencies is kept at the bottom of this README which aims to help you set up you're environment and get started.

 ![One Man Ceilidh Front End](/other/images/Screenshot%20from%202020-04-15%2009-17-10.png)

-Please check out or wiki page for a detailed overview of the project or help getting started. https://nood24.github.io/MIDI-Real-Time/?fbclid=IwAR27X-9Kugiw643k3CEA-yfcTT6ZXq6-MGSo7AEuBK4x8Z-nUWYBc6VSuKA
+Please check out our wiki page for a detailed overview of the project or help getting started. https://nood24.github.io/MIDI-Real-Time/?fbclid=IwAR27X-9Kugiw643k3CEA-yfcTT6ZXq6-MGSo7AEuBK4x8Z-nUWYBc6VSuKA

 If you have any questions please feel free to message us via twitter @OneManCeilidh https://twitter.com/OneManCeilidh.